 Replanting runners is a simple matter.
 Look for hearty ones with generous, strong roots.
 Cut them clear of the parent plant using sharp scissors, knife or pruning shears like these favorites.
-Replant into small pots using a compost mix lightened with perlite or vermiculite for good aeration and drainage.
+Replant the cuttings into small pots using a compost mix lightened with perlite or vermiculite for good aeration and drainage.

 Landscaping With Russian Sage

 When the Russian sage grows freely, this beautiful plant can attain a height of two-to-five feet.
 Its final height depends upon care, conditions and the particular cultivar.
 If left to its own devices, tall varieties of Russian Sage may tend to sprawl.
 This quality makes it a nice plant to use at the edge of containers for a “spilling” effect.